Characterful beams, four poster beds and award-winning food

 The people behind this classic coaching inn aimed to combine “that 17th century feel with a modern ambience”, and they've succeeded.
-The old Cowdray barns have been converted into six gorgeous double rooms where deep beds, leather chairs, plasma screens and PlayStations "for the boys" sit alongside low hanging beams and rustic brickwork.
+The old Cowdray barns have been converted into six gorgeous double rooms where deep beds, leather chairs, plasma screens and PlayStations sit alongside low hanging beams and rustic brickwork.
 The food is also a refreshing mix of traditional and modern, with menus that change seasonally.
-Nab a table by the open fire, or if you're blessed with sunshine, on the sheltered patio.
+Grab a table by the open fire, or if you're blessed with sunshine, on the sheltered patio.

 Sign up to our eNewsletter for the latest travel news, top events and great ideas for holidays and breaks in England.